-A simple conversation at the dining table attracted my interest to get to know more about how we recognize a spoon or a fork.
-We can easily distinguish them from visible physical attibutes.
-The spoon is designed with the round end asit is used to hold food while the fork has branches with several protruding ends to pick up food.
+This simple conversation at the dinner table interests me to know more deeply how do we know it is a spoon?
+Or a fork?
+Yes, we can distinguish them from their visible physical characteristics.
+The spoon is designed round at the bottom because it is used to hold food while the fork is designed sharp at the bottom which used to tear food.

-Like the spoon and fork in the illustration above, God also equips our children with a variety of uniqueness that can be easily seen, such as personalities, interests, abilities and many others.
-This uniqueness will be used by God to carry out His mission in the world.
+Like the spoons and forks in the illustration above, God also equips our children with various uniqueness that can be seen, such as personality, interests, abilities, and so on.
+God will use this uniqueness to carry out his mission in the world.

-The above verse clearly states that nothing happened by chance, because God created us for a clear reason from the beginning.
-As a parent, how should we help our child find the purpose of their creation?
-This is not an easy matter as it requires patience and a long process.
+In the above verse, it is clearly stated that nothing happens by chance, because God created them for a clear reason from the beginning.
+As parents, how can you help our children find the purpose of their creation?
+This is indeed not an easy matter, because it requires patience and a long process.

-Rick Warren in his book “The Purpose Driven Life” mentions several things that can be the concerns of parents to help children find their purpose in life:
+Rick Warren in his book “The Purpose Driven Life” mentions things that can be a concern for parents to help children find their purpose in life:

-• Spiritual Gift: Spiritual gifts are an important part in shaping our child’s character.
-Spiritual gifts are given by God to each of our children to be prepared to do God’s missionary work.
+Spiritual gifts are an important part of shaping our children.
+Spiritual gifts are given by God in each of our children to be prepared to do God’s mission work.
 This gift will grow in our children after they believe in God.
-Various kinds of spiritual gifts are used by God to continue His mission in the world such as the gift of teaching, the gift of saying wisdom, the gift of healing, etc.
+God uses various kinds of spiritual gifts to continue His mission in the world, such as the gift of teaching, the gift of speaking wisdom, the gift of healing, and so on.

-• Heart: Heart or in other word, interest, is the driving force to do everything.
-As a parent, you can recognize your child’s interest from what he likes, what he speaks enthusiastically and what makes him happy when he does certain tasks.
-Interest is used by God to clarify what your child’s calling is.
+Heart or in other words interest is the driving force to do everything.
+As a parent, you can identify your child’s interests in what he likes, what he speaks enthusiastically about, and what makes him happy when he does certain things.
+God uses the interest to clarify what your children are calling.

-• Abilities: Abilities are natural talents that God has given since they were in the womb of mothers.
-Each child has a different talent; this is what distinguishes one child from another.
-Just like the spoon that has a different characteristic over a fork.
-Encourage your child to discover what his talent is and persevere.
+Abilities are natural talents that have been given by God since they were in the womb.
+Each child has different talents, this is what distinguishes one child from another.
+Just as a spoon has different advantages from a fork.
+Encourage them to discover what their talent is and to work on it.

-• Experience: The last thing and no less important, is the experience God has placed in the lives of our children.
-Unpleasant experiences are usually used to shape a person in an extraordinary way, the one that God allows to happen for a purpose.
-Experience is used by God to sharpen one’s character and calling.
+Last but not least are the experiences God places in the lives of each of our children.
+This experience is used by God in an extraordinary way to shape a person, especially an unpleasant experience.
+That experience God allows to happen for a purpose.
+Experience is used by God to sharpen one’s character and vocation.

-Finally, we really hope that the above can help parents to continue encouraging children to find their goals in life.
+Finally, hopefully, the things above can help parents to continue to encourage children to find the important purpose of their creation.
 May our children continue to grow in the way God has prepared for them from the beginning.